 In July 2017, the District entered into a commercial loan agreement with First Northern Bank to pay vendors for the expenses incurred for the 2017 flood damages while the District awaited FEMA reimbursements.
 The district's loan was originally for 12 months; however, in July 2018 the District received an extension on the loan maturity to elongate the due date to September 2018.
 The total advance on the loan was \$146,395, which includes an interest rate of 5 percent.
 Monthly interest payments were due from the start of the loan with the option to pay off the principle balance any time within the loan term.
-The outstanding loan balance as of June 30, 2018 was \$94,390.
+The loan was paid off during the fiscal year ended June 30, 2019.